 Laser beams lead to Tokyo Skytree photo guide

-Unfortunately, this photo spot no longer exists but the article will stay.
+Unfortunately, this photo spot no longer exists but the article stays.

 Have you seen the laser beams of Tokyo Skytree?
 No?
 They are a real thing.
 There are pictures of it on the internet.
-Well, I know the place to photograph them.
-You can capture them from Azumabashi Pedestrian Overpass.
-It’s an awesome photo.
+Well, I know the place to photograph them, Azumabashi Pedestrian Overpass.
+Don’t worry, you won’t get zapped.

 The pedestrian bridge is a brilliant place for Tokyo Skytree photos.
 It is the perfect spot for light trail photography.
 The beams look like laser bolts racing toward their target.